Antique Bronze 4" Singing Bowls with Hand-Loomed Himalayan Wool Mat

 Thadobati style singing bowls are now the most common antiques flowing into collectors from rural villages in Nepal and sometimes mountainous India

 These singing bowls are selected for their resonance and internal harmonies.
 They range from 4 to 5 inches across.
-Thadobati style with their tall straight sides have a larger sweet spot for striking than Manipuri.
+Thadobati style with their tall straight sides has a larger sweet spot for striking than Manipuri.
 Their tones are somewhat higher ranging from the 4th to the lower 5th octave.

 Low-sided Antique Manipuri Singing Bowl with mat and ringer